MehdioKhan/django-domainname/README.rst

       python setup.py install

-2.Add django_dnf to installed list in settings file:
+2. Add django_dnf to installed list in settings file:

       INSTALLED_APPS = [
           ...

           'django_dnf',

       ]

-3.Use DomainNameField in your models and forms:
+3. Use DomainNameField in your models and forms:

       models.py

       from django.db import models
       from django_dnf.fields import DomainNameField